Gazette Article by Pamela Riddle Marzec, Summer 1999

-From the beginning, traditional approaches to education gave way to newer methods: a foundation in speech, dramatics, music and art emphasized student expression.
-Alongside regular classroom instruction in the Bible, ethics, and theology, students participated in the liturgy and sacraments, in service projects and in the daily challenge to live according to Christian values.
+From the beginning, traditional approaches to education gave way to newer methods: a foundation in speech, dramatics, music, and art emphasized student expression.
+Alongside regular classroom instruction in the bible study, ethics, and theology, students participated in the liturgy and sacraments, in service projects and in the daily challenge to live according to Christian values.

-By the end of the 1950s school enrollment totaled 476.
+By the end of the 1950s, school enrollment totaled 476.
 Membership in Saints Faith, Hope and Charity Church was likewise healthy.
 The Alles sisters of Winnetka had offered land to the church in 1936, with the stipulation they would have a home on the property for as long as they lived.
 One sister died in 1946 and the second in 1959.
-In 1960 the Alles home was razed to begin construction of the new church.
-For almost four decades, students have attended mass there on a weekly basis during the school day.
+In 1960, the Alles home was razed to begin construction of the new church.
+Students have attended mass there on a weekly basis during the school day ever since.

 The 1960s also brought a change to the Sisters’ habits.
 In line with many of the changes that occurred in the church after the Second Vatican Council, a soft veil and modified habit were adopted until a few years later when many of the Sisters chose to wear contemporary garb in the classroom.

-When Monsignor Burke retired in May, 1971, he was followed by Msgr.
+When Monsignor Burke retired in May 1971, he was followed by Msgr.
 Eugene F. Lyons.
 Two efficient and experienced administrators were in charge of the school during this decade: Sr. Helen Martin, 1969-1976, and Sr. Anne Marie Friedrich, 1976-1980.
 Fr.
-Thomas Ventura was named pastor in January, 1988, and the parish today remains under his leadership.
+Thomas Ventura was named pastor in January, 1988.
+Fr.
+Marty O’Donovan is the pastor of the parish today.